sleeper1320/ClashKudos/README.md

 As the name implies, ClashKudos also strives to offer another benefit: **kudos**.
 Positive reinforcement can provide significant value for a clan; encouraging others to compete in more ways helps also helps showcase the strengths of different players and unify a team under a broader umbrella.

+### Features
+1. Periodic notifications of the player with the highest donaitons.
+2.

 ### Installing
 Currently, the functionality is being massively refactored from the concept's initial inception and is not ready for public consumption.